marcaube/ObHighchartsBundle/README.md

 for details on pricing.

-## Why ?

-Because I grew tired of defining data series in php and then doing the exact same thing with a different syntax in javascript to display the graph.
-I needed something to do the heavy lifting for me and take care of the boilerplate code.

 ## How to get started

 ### Installation

 1. Add the following to your `composer.json` file

    ```json
        "require": {
            ...